kiyansh13karan/Python/README.md

 - Loops
 - Functions
 - Recursion
-- Snake , Water , Gun game
+- Snake , Water , Gun game (Project-01)
 - File I/O
 - OOPS
+- The Perfect Guess (Project-02)
 ## 🛠️ How to Use

 1. Clone the repository: